About my stance and practice:

 - Additionally, am a clinical supervisor who offers steady mentorship to other clinicians working with in wide variety of specializations, both in the office and remotely by phone and video conferencing.

-- I am also available to coach and support writers and creatives through the thickets of the creative process.
+- I am available to coach and support writers and creatives through the thickets of the creative process.

 If you are considering setting up an initial consultation, please first review the information below and then feel free to contact me here: